A Robot Web for Distributed Many-Device Localisation: Demonstrations and Experiments in a Simulated Environment

-We use a communication pattern which simulates a limited peer-to-peer communication budget, where each robot connects to and reads the Robot Web page from other robots in a sequential, random pattern with closer robots more likely to be selected.
+We use a communication pattern which simulates a limited peer-to-peer communication budget, where each robot connects to and reads the Robot Web page from other robots in a sequential, random pattern with closer robots are more likely to be selected.
 The idea is that this is similar to a robot sequentially switching its Wi-Fi connection between peers with strong signals.

-We generated a noisy distance sample between robot $i$ and robot $j$ as $d_{ij}\sim\mathcal{N}(\dbar_{ij}, 0.1)$, where $d_{ij}$ is the random sample and $\dbar_{ij}$ is the ground truth distance between robot $i$ and $j$.
-We define the neighbourhood of $i$, $N(i)$, as the set of robots which robot $i$ can communicate with.
-The probability that robot $i$ communicates with robot $j\in N(i)$ is: \beq p(j) = \frac{1 / d_{ij}^2}{\sum_{n \in N(i)}{1/d_{in}^2}} ~. \eeq In this work, we assume that $N(i)$ includes all robots; however, this approach is general for any definition of neighbourhood.
+We generated a noisy distance sample between Robot $\alpha$ and Robot $\beta$ as $d_{\alpha, \beta}\sim\mathcal{N}(\dbar_{\alpha, \beta}, 0.1)$, where $d_{\alpha, \beta}$ is the random sample and $\dbar_{\alpha, \beta}$ is the ground truth distance between Robot $\alpha$ and Robot $\beta$.
+We define the neighbourhood of $\alpha$, $N(\alpha)$, as the set of robots which Robot $\alpha$ can communicate with.
+The probability $C_{\alpha, \beta}$ that Robot $\alpha$ communicates with Robot $\beta \in N(\alpha)$ is: \beq p(C_{\alpha, \beta}) = \frac{1 / d_{\alpha, \beta}^2}{\sum_{\omega \in N(\alpha)}{1/d_{\alpha, \omega}^2}} ~. \eeq In this work, we assume that $N(\cdot)$ includes all robots.
+Each robot performs 20 iterations of GBP per movement step and at each GBP step robots communicate with only one neighbour.
+Factors are dampened~\cite{Murphy:etal:1999} by 0.2, and the factors linearise at every iteration.
+Any changes to the default parameters will be specified in the individual experiments.